 P2P networks are detected automatically (the P2P Eliminator module keeps running).
-To set the P2P Eliminator module's parameters, go to the P2P Eliminator tab in the Configuration \rightarrow Advanced Options section.
+To set the P2P Eliminator module's parameters, go to the P2P Eliminator tab in the Configuration $\rightarrow$ Advanced Options section.

 As implied by the previous description, it is not possible to block connections to particular P2P networks.
-P2P Eliminator allows complete blocking of all traffic (i.e. access to the Internet from the particular host), enabling of only such services which are securely not associated with P2P networks or limiting of bandwidth (transfer speed) that can be used by P2P networks clients.
+P2P Eliminator allows to block all traffic (i.e. access to the Internet from the particular host) or to permit only such services where it is guaranteed that they do not use P2P networks.
 The settings will be applied to all clients of P2P networks detected by P2P Eliminator.